brianspiering/nlp-course/README.md

 Course grades range from “A” to “F.” The MSDS program considers a grade of "A" to represent exceptional work with respect to both the instructor's expectations and peer student achievements.
 A grade of "B" represents the expected outcome, what is called "competence" in a business setting.
 A "C" grade represents achievements lower than the instructor's expectations for competence in the subject.
 A grade of "F" represents little or no work in the course.

 ### Participation

-You must also show up prepared.
+You must show up to each session prepared.
 Each person is important to the dynamic of the class, and therefore students are required to participate in class activities.
 Expect to be "cold called".
 I call on students at random not to put you on the spot but to keep you engaged in the material at all times.

 Attendance is mandatory.
 It is the responsibility of the student to attend all classes.
 If you have to miss class, due to sickness or other circumstances, please notify your instructor by Slack in advance.
-Supporting documents (doctor’s notes) should accompany absences due to sickness.
+Supporting documents (e.g., doctor’s notes) should accompany absences due to sickness.

 ### Labs